1911 American Grand Prize

-The 1911 American Grand Prize was held on November 30, 1911, and was the final race of the 1911 Grand Prix season.
-It was held on the Savannah, Georgia, road course three days after the Vanderbilt Cup was held on the same track.
-It was sanctioned by the Automobile Club of America.
+The 1911 American Grand Prize was held on November 30, 1911, on the Savannah-Effingham Raceway, a road course in Savannah, Georgia, 27.52km (17.1 miles) long, and was the final race of the 1911 Grand Prix season, three days after the Vanderbilt Cup was held on the same track.
+It was sanctioned by the Automobile Club of America and represented one of the last major American road races before the Grand Prize moved to other venues in subsequent years.
 David Bruce-Brown won by just over two minutes over Eddie Hearne.
 Bruce-Brown's average speed was 74.458 mph (121.478 km/h).